aurone/rcta_manipulation_meta/README.txt

 that said 3.13 was required.
 The Docker build scripts will assume a tarball for CMake 3.13 (cmake-3.13.2-Linux-x86_64.tar.gz) exists in $RCTA_ROOT.

+TODO: So I thought CMake 3.13 was being used, but the PATH variable wasn't set right and rce built fine using the system install of CMake on xenial...maybe this _can_ be removed.

 Cloning the RCE requires Git LFS (and git-subrepo?)

 # Docker Configurations: